probmods/chapters/conditioning.md

  (equal? data observed-data))
 ~~~~

 We have generated a value, the *hypothesis*, from some distribution called the *prior*, then used an observation function which generates data given this hypothesis, the probability of such an observation function is called the *likelihood*.
 Finally we have queried the hypothesis conditioned on the observation being equal to some observed data---this conditional distribution is called the *posterior*.
 This is a typical setup in which Bayes' rule is used.
-Notice that in this case the conditional distribution $P(data \mid hypothesis)$ is just the probability distribution on return values from the `observe` function given an input value.
+Notice that in this case the conditional distribution $P(\textrm{data} \mid \textrm{hypothesis})$ is just the probability distribution on return values from the `observe` function given an input value.

 <!--
 If we replace the conditioner with `true` in the code above, that is equivalent to observing no data.
 Then query draws samples from the prior distribution, rather than the posterior.